jasnow/railroader-site/source/_posts/2011-11-16-brakeman-0-dot-9-0-released.markdown

     User.new(params, :without_protection => true)

-Brakeman will now _always_ warn when `without_protection` is used, even if mass assignment is disabled or attributes are protected on that model.
+Railroader will now _always_ warn when `without_protection` is used, even if mass assignment is disabled or attributes are protected on that model.

 ### Fix CSV Output

-Brakeman reports using the CSV format should work once again.
+Railroader reports using the CSV format should work once again.

 There is a bug in Ruport when using Ruby 1.9.2 and CSV output.
 A temporary patch has been added until this is resolved.